lukasNo1/opi/README.md

     # how many cc's to write
     'amountOfHundreds': 1,

-    # only write cc's at or over current asset price + this value
+    # write cc's at or over current asset price + this value
     'minGapToATM': 1,

+    # If our strike is below current asset price - this value, we consider it deep ITM and want to rollup for debit
+    'deepITMLimit': 10,

+    # How much do we want to rollup the strike from last month if we are Deep ITM?
+    # (Set this to 0 if you don't ever wanna pay for rollup)
+    'deepITMMaxRollupGap': 0,

+    # How much are we allowed to reduce the strike from last month? (flash crash protection)
+    # If the underlying f.ex. drops by 30 in value, this is the max we are gonna drop our cc strike
+    'maxDrawdownGap': 10,

-    # don't write cc's with strikes below this value
+    # don't write cc's with strikes below this value (set this f.ex. to breakeven)
-    'minStrike': 0,
+    'minStrike': 0

-    # only write that cc if you can get this value or above in premium (per contract)
-    'minYield': 0.00,

-    # prevent paying for rollups (can override minGapToATM, minStrike and minYield if ITM!)
-    'rollWithoutDebit': True,

-    # if we can't get filled on an order, how much is the bot allowed to
-    # reduce the price from mid price to try and get a fill (percentage 0-100)
-    'allowedPriceReductionPercent': 50

 The bot will inform you about important events either directly in the console or over email.